Introduction

 Are weak hands ever worth playing?

-Weak hands might be playable in specific situations, such as bluffing from late position, defending the big blind, or if the game rewards winning with certain hands (e.g., 2-7).
+Weak hands might be playable in specific situations, such as bluffing from a late position, defending the big blind, or if the game rewards winning with certain hands (e.g., 2-7).
 Otherwise, they should be folded in most scenarios.

 Can bad hands win in Poker?